Auth Angular User Guide

 In the above sample, the add button will only be visible for users with DIVISION_ADMIN or SUPERVISOR role.

 Note: Above mentioned code snippets are not the final implementations.
-Based on the API spec's and few other factors the method implementations might change a bit.
-But the component structures remain the same.
+Based on the API specs and a few other factors the method implementations might change a bit.
+However, the component structures remain the same.

 Last updated